blinksocks/blinksocks/docs/config/README.md

 ### Multiplexing

-Since blinksocks v2.9.0, we support multiplexing over TCP/TLS/WS.
-You can enable this feature easily by setting `mux: true` on both client and server.
+Since blinksocks v2.9.0, blinksocks supports TCP/TLS/WS multiplexing.
+You can enable this feature easily by setting `mux: true` on both client and server, and specify the max concurrency in `mux_concurrency: <number>` on client.

 1. Server config